Star Trek: Lower Decks season 4: Casting and voice recording

-The series stars a group of ensigns serving in the "lower decks" of the Cerritos—Tawny Newsome as Beckett Mariner, Jack Quaid as Brad Boimler, Noël Wells as D'Vana Tendi, and Eugene Cordero as Sam Rutherford—and the ship's bridge crew who believe "the show is about them, but it's not"—Dawnn Lewis as Captain Carol Freeman, Jerry O'Connell as first officer Commander Jack Ransom, Fred Tatasciore as security chief Lieutenant Shaxs, and Gillian Vigman as chief medical officer Dr. T'Ana.
+The series stars a group of ensigns that serve in the lower decks of the Cerritos: Tawny Newsome as Beckett Mariner, Jack Quaid as Brad Boimler, Noël Wells as D'Vana Tendi, and Eugene Cordero as Sam Rutherford.
+The ship's bridge crew, who have supporting roles, include Dawnn Lewis as Captain Carol Freeman, Jerry O'Connell as first officer Commander Jack Ransom, Fred Tatasciore as security chief Lieutenant Shaxs, and Gillian Vigman as chief medical officer Dr. T'Ana.
 Newsome had begun recording voice overs for the season by June 2022, when she was also doing additional dialogue recording (ADR) for the third season.

-McMahan did not anticipate the positive fan reaction to second-season guest star Gabrielle Ruiz's T'Lyn when working on the third season, so she only has a small role there, but he hoped to explore her further in future seasons; he later described the fourth season as going "to T'lyn town.
+McMahan did not anticipate the positive fan reaction to second-season guest star Gabrielle Ruiz's T'Lyn when working on the third season, so she only has a small role there, but he hoped to explore her further in future seasons; he later described the fourth season as going "to T'Lyn town.
 I want to know what she's up to."
+T'Lyn is a "provisional ensign" aboard the Cerritos in the fourth season.

 Animation and design

-Independent animation studio Titmouse provides the animation for the series, with Barry J. Kelly serving as supervising director for the season.
-The art team was about to begin work on the season in mid-July 2022.
+Independent animation studio Titmouse provides the animation for the series, with Barry J. Kelly serving as supervising director.
+The art team was about to begin work in mid-July 2022, and animation was nearly complete in September 2023.
 The animation style reflects the look of "prime time animated comedy" series such as The Simpsons, but with more detailed backgrounds and environments than is traditional for prime time animation.

+Despite Orions being introduced to Star Trek more than 50 years earlier, this season is the first time that the planet Orion is seen on screen.
+Art director Nollan Obena's approach to desiging planet locations for the series was to have diverse locations on each planet, just as different regions on Earth look different.
+For Orion, these different locations range from farmland to a city inspired by the film Blade Runner (1982).
+Though Orions are traditionally associated with pirate culture, Kelly did not want their homes on Orion to continue that theme because "pirates and drug lords get pretty snazzy homes.
+They live on island resorts that do not look like a pirate ship".